Frank Rich: NBC Still Has a Lot to Answer For

 Meanwhile, I’m all for the Democrats having the spine to shut the government down.
 Dick Armey, the Texas congressman in Newt Gingrich’s leadership who argued against Newt’s shutdown gambit in the Clinton years, had it right when he said that Republicans would always “get blamed for shutdowns.”
 It is “counterintuitive to the average American” that Democrats want to shut down the government, he said, because “they’re the advocates of the government.”
 Meanwhile “it is perfectly logical to them that Republicans would shut it down because we’re seen as antithetical to government.”
 Go for it!

 Another wild card that could shut the government down, at least figuratively, has nothing to do with the Democrats’ debatable spine.
 If Roy Moore, now ahead in three recent Alabama polls, wins on December 12, the Senate will be thrown into turmoil as it weighs the question of whether to admit him to its ranks.
 Or will it?
-Now that even John McCain has surrendered to an outrageous tax bill that violates his own stated principles about fiscal probity and congressional process, perhaps he and his colleagues, for all their bluster, will surrender to Trump’s inevitable demand that they let a pedophile join the Senate too.

-Another wild card that could shut the government down, at least figuratively, has nothing to do with the Democrats’ debatable spine.
-If Roy Moore, now ahead in three recent Alabama polls, wins on December 12, the Senate will be thrown into turmoil as it weighs the question of whether to admit him to its ranks.
-Or will it?
-Now that even John McCain has surrendered to an outrageous tax bill that violates his own stated principles about fiscal probity and congressional process, perhaps he and his colleagues, for all their bluster, will surrender to Trump’s inevitable demand that they let a pedophile join the Senate too.
+Now that even John McCain has surrendered to an outrageous tax bill that violates his own stated principles about fiscal probity and congressional process, perhaps he and his colleagues, for all their bluster, will surrender to Trump’s inevitable demand that they let a sexual predator join the Senate too.

 Comments